-For all of the Named Officers, the stock options vest in equal annual installments over three years, the exercise price of the stock options is equal to the closing price of our Common Stock on the date of grant and the term of the stock options is eight years.
+Stock options vest in equal annual installments over three years, the exercise price of the stock options is equal to the closing price of our Common Stock on the date of grant and the term of the stock options is eight years.
 Unvested stock options are forfeited if the recipient terminates their employment, other than through retirement, death or disability.
-For more information regarding the effect of various types of termination of employment on the vesting of outstanding equity awards, including stock options, see page 54.
+For more information regarding the effect of various types of termination of employment on the vesting of stock options, see page 53.